bobtfish/perl-smartmatch-tests/README.txt

 ## Testing Out the New ~~

-  15:39 <@rgs> make sure you forked from latest commit in smartmatch 15:39 <@rgs> that is, ea0c2dbd5f5ac6845ecc7ec6696415bf8e27bd52
+1. Clone the perl5 git repository:

+    $ git clone git://perl5.git.perl.org/perl.git

+    ...that may take a few minutes, the first time.

+2. Check out the smartmatch branch.

+    $ git checkout smartmatch

+    You should make sure you're pretty up to date.
+This command, for example, should print 1:

+    $ git log | grep -c ea0c2dbd5f5ac6845ecc7ec6696415bf8e27bd52

-  Compile that perl.
+3. Compile that perl.
 RJBS does:

       * ./Configure -de -Dusedevel
       * make -j9
       * make test -j9
       * sudo make install

     Now you have perl5.11.0 in your path.

-  Run: prove -e perl5.11.0
+4. Run: prove -e perl5.11.0